-With such a significant change in the traditional ways of splitting out key terms and phrases, we thought we’d walk through two of the major ramifications of the broad match modified keywords being discontinued, and set some context as to how this may affect your Google Ads campaigns and ad group splits.
+Google Broad Match Modifier Keywords have been discontinued and with such a significant change in the traditional ways of splitting out key terms and phrases, we thought we’d walk through two of the major ramifications of the broad match modified keywords being discontinued, and set some context as to how this may affect your Google Ads campaigns and ad group splits.

 1. Broad Match Modifier keywords are being discontinued.
 This allowed you to target any search term which contained a specific set of words, in any order.

 E.g. if you want to target bike repair Newcastle, or Newcastle bike repair, or repair bike in Newcastle, you would previously be able to cover them all with +bike +repair +Newcastle.

 With this change, you would need to create 3 phrase keywords to cover them all (“bike repair Newcastle”, “repair bike Newcastle, “Newcastle bike repair”).

 If you have a situation where the phrase can work in any keyword order, you need to create multiple more versions.

 2. Phrase match will now allow for more inclusion of additional words as long as the keyword order is there.

 E.g. if you want to target best running shoes, you would previously be able to use “best running shoes” with less of a concern for non-commercial intent searches being targeted, as those 3 words would need to appear together.